EOP-OMB/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

     Failure_to_Access_Data: 850.87608674
     Financial: 0.0
     Inability_to_Access_Data: 0.0
-    cyp2: '850.87608674'
+    Overpayments_Within_Control_Amount: '850.87608674'
-    cyp2_1: Old-Age, Survivors, and Disability Insurance overpayments within the agency’s control are caused by our failure to access data or information needed.
+    Overpayments_Within_Control_Why: Old-Age, Survivors, and Disability Insurance
+      overpayments within the agency’s control are caused by our failure to access data or information needed.
 These overpayments occur when we have access to the data or information we need to accurately compute the benefit amount, but we failed to use the data or information provided to validate the payment accuracy prior to making a payment.
 The leading cause of the overpayment was our failure to timely update records with reported changes or take appropriate action.
 An incorrect action could be due to incorrect policy interpretation and application, mathematical error, typographical error, or delay in input.
 To prevent these overpayments from occurring, we provide training and reminders for technicians when applicable and automation solutions to improve accuracy when possible.
   overpayments_eligibility:
   - Key: cyp3_dit15_1
     Payment_Type: Overpayments Outside Agency Control